 Add an extra layer of protection with cloud-based security and backup.
 Healthcare cybersecurity attacks are on the rise, yet three out of four hospitals do not have a designated IT security person on staff, according to the U.S. Department of Health and Human Services (HHS).5 Cloud solutions offer added protection against medical data theft by providing access to the latest IT security applications as well as advanced options for data backup and recovery.
 They feature encryption technology that protect data in transit and at rest.
 It’s an approach HHS is adopting at a quicker pace, with plans to move 41 percent of its data to the cloud by the end of 2017.6

 Supporting Compliance in a Digital-Tech World

 As digital technology extends providers’ capabilities to capture sensitive patient information and communicate with patients, responding with agility includes ensuring patient medical information is securely protected throughout the continuum of care.
-Advanced technologies such as these support HIPAA compliance while providing greater convenience for patients and increased efficiency for patients.
+Advanced technologies provide greater convenience for patients and increased efficiency for patients.

 - “Digital Health Technology Vision 2017: Technology for People,” Accenture Consulting, 2017

 - “Embracing the Cloud: Survey Looks at Cloud Landscape in 2017,” Healthcare IT News, June 8, 2017, https://www.healthcareitnews.com/

 - “All In: Moving from EHR Adoption to Implementation,” HIMSS Analytics, February 2017